-What It Takes to Live and Work Abroad
+Do You Have What it Takes to Live and Work Abroad?

 Are you tired of the status quo?
 Bored with the daily grind?
 Sick of the rat race?

 Do you picture yourself breaking free of earth’s gravity for a while, and soaring off to live and work in some far-flung destination, perhaps for a year, or even for good?

 Maybe you imagine yourself teaching English in Bangkok by day, enjoying the sizzle of the city by night, and basking in the laid-back beach scene on the weekends.
 Or perhaps you’re an IT expert who dreams of consulting

 for an up-and-coming dot.com in Beijing while perfecting your tai chi forms with a wushu master.
 Maybe you’re a post-graduate archaeology student with an urge to dig, or a statuesque beauty seeking the allure of international

 fashion runways, a fluent Spanish translator who wants to run with the bulls, or a wannabe chef (have knives, will travel).

 Whatever your dream, now may be the time to go for it, but not without first taking a good, long look at yourself to see if you have what it takes to live and work abroad.